-Download a one-page summary of Healthy Building Network’s guidance across all 6 categories of products.
+Download a summary of Healthy Building Network’s guidance across the main 7 product categories on HomeFree.
 This is a good resource to share across project teams as a supplement to more detailed information found on the HomeFree site.Download Report

 HBN created a "cheat sheet" to help connect the dots between our guidance on vinyl flooring and the technical literature produced by manufacturers.
 Have this sheet at the ready when a vinyl floor is necessary on your next project, and you're looking to make it as healthy as possible.Download Report